dasaplan/ts-mono/packages/openapi-tolerant-reader/docs/typesafe_parsing_the_unknown_with_zod.md

 <!-- TOC -->
 # How to typesafe parse the unknown with Zod

-We will start off with a simple but descriptive example to motivate the issue with parsing the unknown when fetching data over the internet.
-If you are regularly parsing API responses with Zod, you may jump directly into the problems.
+This article addresses the challenges of parsing unknown data from APIs using Zod, focusing on type-safe handling and scalable solutions.

-You will find a lot of code examples, but they are intended to be read along the text.
+You will find a lot of code examples which are intended to be read along the text.

-Please note that the focus of this article is on explaining the problem.
-My solution to the problem is this library with customized ZodTypes and handler functions which are straightforward to generate with codegen tool for Zod schemas.

-There you go, you already know the solution after maybe reading a single paragraph!
-If you like to better understand it, I hope this article will help you with that.
+However, you may jump directly into the last section where the article provides a summary of the key issues.

 ## Example: Animal shelter pet list